sspiff/lms-plugin-pyrrha/README.md

 # Pyrrha: Daughter of Pandora

-Daughter of Pandora, Survivor of the Flood, Logitech Media Server plugin.
+Daughter of Pandora, Survivor of the Flood, Lyrion Music Server plugin.

 ## Disclaimer